 Replacement options and added responsibility

-In Khaleel’s absence, CSK are likely to turn to domestic options.
-Mukesh Choudhary offers a like-for-like replacement as a left-arm seamer, while Ramakrishna Ghosh provides a different skill set as a right-arm pacer who can also contribute with the bat.
+In Khaleel’s absence, CSK may also explore multiple domestic options to maintain balance in their squad.
+Mukesh Choudhary stands as a like-for-like replacement, offering left-arm pace and swing, while Ramakrishna Ghosh adds versatility as a right-arm seamer who can contribute with the bat.

-Ghosh, in particular, has been impressive in domestic cricket.
-He recorded figures of 7 for 42 in the Vijay Hazare Trophy, the best for Maharashtra in List A cricket, and also showcased his batting ability with an unbeaten 64 off 27 balls in the same tournament.
+Ghosh, in particular, has been in excellent form in domestic cricket.
+His remarkable spell of 7 for 42 in the Vijay Hazare Trophy—recorded as the best figures for Maharashtra in List A cricket—highlights his wicket-taking ability.
+Alongside that, his explosive unbeaten 64 off just 27 balls in the same tournament proves he can deliver impactful performances with the bat as well.

 Pressure builds on CSK’s campaign